catenglaender/public-notes/ILIAS-development/2025/toolbar-actions-to-data-table/toolbar-actions-to-data-table.md

 ## Mission Statement

-In many views, user can trigger actions directly connected to a table.
-For example, a managing user expects from a table listing participants that they can find a button nearby to assign more participants.
+In many views, users can trigger actions directly connected to a table.
+For example, they expect from a table listing participants that they can find a button nearby to assign more participants.
 If they do so, they expect the new participants to show up in this table as well.
 The user "added" an item to the table.

 In this paper, we will explore which kinds of these actions already exist in the deprecated Toolbar location.
 We present a concept how exactly they could become a part of the Data Table Component.